megawubs/megawubs.github.io/_drafts/2015-02-07-creating-a-laravel-5-application-from-scratch.md

 categories: laravel
 ---

-Laravel 5 just came out and I'm going to create a application with it from scratch and document my process here.
+Laravel 5 came out and I'm going to create a application with it from scratch and document my process here.
 For simplicity I'm going to give the project a code name of Andrew.
+I'll start with the basic requirements and cover topics like Vagrant, Homestead, Composer, Git, The Laravel CLI, Hosting and PHPStorm.

 ## Homestead
 Homestead is the default virtual machine that's specifically build for Laravel and other PHP projects.
 It let's you